-The 1928 Book of Common Prayer: The Standard Book
+The 1928 Book of Common Prayer, The Standard Book

-This is an Adobe Acrobat (PDF) rendering of Daniel Berkeley Updike's Standard Book of the 1928 U. S. Book of Common Prayer, originally printed in 1930.
-This facsimile should be quite faithful to the original.
+This is an Adobe Acrobat (PDF) rendering of Daniel Berkeley Updike's Standard Book of the 1928 U. S. Book of Common Prayer.
+This version was actually made from a facsimile published in 1952, and not from the original.
+However, the facsimile appears to be quite faithful to the original.

 The font used is "Kis BT", which is Bitstream's version of Janson, the font used in the original.
+Because of small differences in the fonts, layout, etc., line and page breaks may not be identical to the original; they are generally similar, however.